jritsema/jritsema.github.io/content/projects.md

 ---
 title: "Projects"
 draft: false
+summary: "I am passionate about building tools and systems that help developers be more productive and successful.
+Here is a collection of open-source projects I have created or contributed to over the years, organized by focus area."
 ---

 I am passionate about building tools and systems that help developers be more productive and successful.
 Here is a collection of open-source projects I have created or contributed to over the years, organized by focus area.